arielf/clean-push/FAQ.md

 ### What's wrong with `rebase`?

-- It duplicates a commit, making the same delta multiple commit-id's
+- It duplicates commits, making the same delta have multiple commit-id's
 - In case of conflicts (even against your _own_ changes) it can become a multi-step tedious process.
-- It doesn't squash overlapping commits postponing the point of potential conflicts.
+- It doesn't squash overlapping/cancelling commits
+- It makes code history look more complex & convoluted than necessary
+- In case of conflicts, it stops in a half-done state that is harder to get out of, than in simpler merge commits.

-- Because of duplicate-commits and lack of squashing similar, opposite, or overlapping changes, `rebase` often leads to what seems like a loop of applying the same changes over and over again.
+Because of duplicate-commits and lack of squashing similar, opposite, or overlapping changes, `rebase` often leads to what seems like a loop of applying the same changes over and over again.

 ### When I use rebase/squash I sometimes see other developer's changes in my diffs.
 Why?